yogeshprabu28/Simon-game/README.md

 # Simon-game
-Built Simon game using javaScript and jQuery
+Built Simon game using JavaScript and jQuery